Which States Have Reciprocal Agreements … and What Does That Mean?

 Although states not listed do not have tax reciprocity, many have an agreement in the form of credits.
 Again, a credit agreement means that the employee’s home state provides them a tax credit for paying state income tax to their working state.

 Whether you have one, five, or 50 employees, calculating taxes can get complicated.
-Let Patriot Software worry about the taxes so you can get back to business—your business, that is.
+Let Patriot Software worry about the taxes so you can get back to business.
 Patriot’s online payroll lets you run payroll in three easy steps, accurately calculating the tax amounts for you.
 Get your free trial now!

 This article has been updated from its original publication date of January 6, 2017.